VladPVS/FastSearchLibraryNETCore/README.md

   or enumeration of searhing expressions
   * Encoding of text files
   * Value of StringComparison enum that determines how to compare searching expressions.
-  Applyiable only to those method overloads that accept enumeration of searhing expressions instead of delegate.
+  Applyiable only to those method overloads that accept enumeration of searching expressions instead of delegate.

   The difference between these method is represented by next example.